-Due to the Acropolis’ literal prominence in the Athens skyline, there are a number of excellent hotels with Acropolis views.
-In fact, so long as a hotel is tall enough and its view unobstructed enough, there are several places all throughout Athens where you can find excellent Acropolis views from hotels and restaurants.
+Due to the Acropolis’ literal prominence in the Athens skyline, there are several excellent hotels with Acropolis views.
+So long as a hotel is tall enough and its view unobstructed enough, there are several places throughout Athens where you can find excellent Acropolis views from hotels and restaurants.

 Want to save the post to read later?
 Click to Pin it!